 - Post-Baccalaureate Certificate in conflict management and resolution

 Classes are held on the Coastal Carolina Community College campus, the Marine Corps Base at Camp Lejeune, and online.
 Questions about admission to Onslow Extension Programs can be directed to the admissions counselor located at 444 Western Boulevard, Jacksonville, NC 28450.
 Telephone (910) 346-8246; www.uncw.edu/extension.
 Additional extension offerings include undergraduate degree completion in elementary education at select off-campus sites (i.e., Brunswick Community College, James Sprunt Community College, Southeastern Community College).
-Applications for admission to all extension/distance education programs are received by the Admissions Office; requests for transcripts should be made to the Office of the Registrar of the University of North Carolina Wilmington.
-Graduate extension applications are received by the Graduate Office.
+The admissions office receives applications for admission to all extension/distance education programs; requests for transcripts should be made to the Office of the Registrar of the University of North Carolina Wilmington.
+The Graduate Office receives graduate extension applications.

 Information concerning all extension programs and distance education courses may be obtained by contacting the Division of Academic Affairs at UNCW, 601 South College Road, Wilmington, NC 28403-5900; phone (910) 962-3876 or by visiting www.uncw.edu/extension or www.uncw.edu/online.